Psalms 90 - 106 (Book Four)

 Psalm 104

-In Praise of God's work in Creation: The psalm may be seen as an extension of Psalm 103 which praises God in his deeply personal care of us.
+In Praise of God's work in Creation: The psalm may be seen as an extension of Psalm 103 which praises God for his deeply personal care of us.
 Psalm 104 praises God for his deeply personal care of creation in a poetic parallel to Genesis 1.

 Creation provides for those He loves: food for animals (v.14), wine and olive oil for man (v.15), water for trees (v.16) and trees for birds (v.17), homes and food for animals (v.18,21-22) people (v.23) and the manifold creatures of the sea (v.25-28).